peterwittek/ncpol2sdpa/doc/source/revision_history.rst

   - Interface for `Faacets <https://github.com/denisrosset/faacets-core>`_.
   - PPT constraint can be imposed directly in the Moroder hierarchy by passing the extra parameter ``ppt=True`` to the constructor.
   - Wider range of substitutions supported, including a polynomial on the right-hands side of the substitution.
+  - Changed: Nieto-Silleras hierarchy is no longer supported through an option.
+Now constraints have to be manually defined.

 **Version 1.6 (2014-12-22)**